rhayes777/PyAutoFit/README.rst

 Getting Started
 ---------------

+The following links are useful for new starters:

-You can try **PyAutoFit** now by following the `introduction Jupyter Notebook on Binder <https://mybinder.org/v2/gh/Jammy2211/autofit_workspace/26262bc184d0c77795db70636a004c9dce9c52b0?filepath=introduction.ipynb>`_.
+- Try **PyAutoFit** in a web browser (without installation) by following the `introduction Jupyter Notebook on Binder <https://mybinder.org/v2/gh/Jammy2211/autofit_workspace/26262bc184d0c77795db70636a004c9dce9c52b0?filepath=introduction.ipynb>`_.

+- The **PyAutoFit** `documentation on readthedocs <https://pyautofit.readthedocs.io/en/latest>`_, which includes the `PyAutoFit installation guide <https://pyautofit.readthedocs.io/en/latest/installation/overview.html>`_ and an overview of **PyAutoFit**'s core features.

+- The `autofit_workspace GitHub repository <https://github.com/Jammy2211/autofit_workspace>`_, which includes example
-On `readthedocs <https://pyautofit.readthedocs.io/>`_ you'll find the installation guide, a complete overview of **PyAutoFit**'s features, examples scripts, and the `HowToFit Jupyter notebook tutorials <https://pyautofit.readthedocs.io/en/latest/howtofit/howtofit.html>`_ which introduces new users to **PyAutoFit**.
+scripts and the `HowToFit Jupyter notebook tutorials <https://github.com/Jammy2211/autofit_workspace/tree/master/notebooks/howtofit>`_ which give new users a step-by-step introduction to **PyAutoFit**.

 Why PyAutoFit?
 --------------

-**PyAutoFit** began
-as an Astronomy project for fitting large imaging datasets of galaxies after the developers found that existing PPLs (e.g., `PyMC3 <https://github.com/pymc-devs/pymc3>`_, `Pyro <https://github.com/pyro-ppl/pyro>`_, `STAN <https://github.com/stan-dev/stan>`_) were not suited to the type of model fitting problems Astronomers faced.
+**PyAutoFit** began as an Astronomy project for fitting large imaging datasets of galaxies after the developers found that existing PPLs
+(e.g., `PyMC3 <https://github.com/pymc-devs/pymc3>`_, `Pyro <https://github.com/pyro-ppl/pyro>`_, `STAN <https://github.com/stan-dev/stan>`_)
+were not suited to the type of model fitting problems Astronomers faced.
 This includes: